Oregon Route 501

-Oregon Route 501 (OR 501) is an Oregon state highway running from the town of Alsea south 9.49 miles where it abruptly ends and turns into Lobster Valley Road at the intersection of Hazel Glen Road near the Benton-Lane County line.
+Oregon Route 501 (OR 501) is an Oregon state highway running from the town of Alsea south 9.49 miles where it ends and turns into Lobster Valley Road at the intersection of Hazel Glen Road near the Benton-Lane County line.
 OR 501 is known as the Alsea-Deadwood Highway No. 201 (see Oregon highways and routes).
 It is 9.49 mi long and runs north–south, entirely within Benton County.

 OR 501 was established in 2002 as part of Oregon's project to assign route numbers to highways that previously were not assigned.
 In 2009, ODOT posted route shield signs at both termini and another intersection.

 Route description

-OR 501 begins at the intersection of OR 34 in the small rural town of Alsea, from there, it heads south through mostly forested, rural land, following the route of the original logging roads making it extremely curvy at its southern end where it abruptly ends and turns into county maintained Lobster Valley Road.
+OR 501 begins at the intersection of OR 34 in the small rural town of Alsea, from there, it heads south through mostly forested, rural land, following the route of the original logging roads making it extremely curvy at its southern end where it ends and turns into county maintained Lobster Valley Road.

 History

-The Alsea-Deadwood Highway was originally planned to start in the small logging town of Alsea, travel south through Lobster Valley, continuing to the small logging community of Paris and south to end at OR 36 in Deadwood.
+OR 501 (The Alsea-Deadwood Highway) was originally planned to start in the small logging town of Alsea, travel south through Lobster Valley, continuing to the small logging community of Paris and south to end at OR 36 in Deadwood.
 The Highway was never completed south to Paris from Lobster Valley and it was later decided by the Oregon Highway Commission to abandoned any future plans to complete the Highway as originally planned.